 After speaking with Neilsons, we had a look at the ESPC website and compiled a list of five very attractive areas to purchase a house and raise a family in Edinburgh.

-Here are our top 5 areas to buy a house in Edinburgh:
+Here are the best areas to buy a house in Edinburgh:

 Situated within walking distance of central Edinburgh and New Town, Stockbridge is a wonderful area to raise a family with its good schools, parks and cafés.
 It has always been a firm favourite among Edinburgh natives and families looking to move into urban residence.
 It has a great primary school with many pupils going on to sought after public and private schools such as Broughton High School and Edinburgh Academy.
 However, with the Royal Botanic Garden on its doorstep and its desired location, a property in Stockbridge will set you back a fair amount due to the competition for suitable properties.